The Dax Hunter Files

 Nimbly woven into an intensely-researched story, the author succeeds in fusing the plot with an almanac of actual historical events.

 Story-telling that goes head-to-head with the likes of Andy MacNab.
 It’s fast-paced with a few unexpected twists.
 A sequel or series, Gary Albyn?

 Fast paced with credible characters and an excellent writing style.
 Comparable to Daniel Carney’s A Whispering Death and Robert Early’s A Time of Madness.
 Well done Gary Albyn, here’s to the sequel.

 This is absolutely my kind of book.
 From start to finish I was gripped by the action packed scenes, the suspense, the twists and turns and the distinct identities of the characters.
 This novel is a must read.

 With Berlin in ruins and the Allies about to overrun the city, Hitler’s Head of Gestapo engineers his timely escape.
 In British-controlled Palestine, a Zionist guerrilla is hanged for attempted murder and sabotage.
 Thirty-five years later, Argentina invades the Falklands Islands.

 Through a series of seemingly unconnected events, Zimbabwean pilot Dax Hunter is propelled into the eye of a global storm.

-Teaming-up with CIA agent Apple Lacroix, Hunter finds himself in a race against time to stop the calculating ambitions of KGB prodigy, Vladimir Putilin.
+Teaming-up with CIA officer Apple Lacroix, Hunter finds himself in a race against time to stop the calculating ambitions of KGB prodigy, Vladimir Putin.

 Gary Albyn is fast establishing himself as master and commander of his genre.
 I can do no better than commend this book—and many more after it—to the reader.